Brexit and its impact: no representation of the Falklands case to the EU

 He added: “To set that in some context the entire Health and Social Security budget is £12m so the loss to our economy each year on these assumptions is most of that.”

 A press release from the Falklands Government on Wednesday acknowledged that, from a trade perspective, the Falkland Islands would be “the most negatively impacted UK Overseas Territory as a result of the withdrawal from the European Union.”
-(PN)
+(PenguinNews)

-““Unless there is a significant change in the attitude of the UK Government regarding the position of our access to the market in the Brexit negotiations ...”Posted 2 hours ago +2
+““Unless there is a significant change in the attitude of the UK Government regarding the position of our access to the market in the Brexit negotiations ...”Dec 06th, 2020 - 10:19 am +5

 I thought it was the EU that was not prepared to talk about the Overseas Territories (all of them)?
 So, surely it is the EU's attitude that needs changing?